0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2017-03-19-Wordlist-processor.md

   -s, --sort        Sorts the wordlist
 {% endhighlight %}

 The project is built in **python**  for now the performance is within the acceptable range, and is ready to handle gigabyte size wordlists.
-I'm not a fan of scripting tools as they are usually slow, but scripting is nice to build small **poc's** and after the performance results  will usualy tell me if it would be best to be implemented in plain old and allways performant **C**.
+I'm not a fan of scripting tools as they are usually slow, but scripting is nice to build small **poc's** and the performance results usualy tell me if it would be best to be implemented in plain old and allways performant **C**.

 The output of the tool looks somthing like the follwing: